-Michael Teys.
-I'm a 55 year old lawyer living in Sydney, Australia.
-I'm bipolar 2.
-I have four children from a 28-year marriage, Ellen (25), Luke (23), Patrick (21) and Mary (18).
-I came out at 50 and two years later fell in love with a man, Michael, his two-year old son, Alessandro, his friend and Alessandro's mum, Anna-Maria.
+Hi I'm Michael Teys, a 56 year old strata consultant and author living in Sydney, Australia.
+I have four children from a 28-year marriage, Ellen (26), Luke (25), Patrick (23) and Mary (20).
+I came out at 50 and two years later fell in love with a man, Michael, his son, Alessandro, and Michael's friend and Alessandro's mum, Anna-Maria.
 Complex?
 Not really, we're a very happy modern family.
 And I have type two bipolar disorder, which is why I swim.

 Meet Vlad Mravec (vladswim.com.au).
 Vlad's a hardheaded Eastern European with a big heart and an intelligent approach to coaching A-type personalities driven to extreme events.
 A former competitive swimmer himself, Vlad has a university degree in swim coaching.
-In just over five years he's built a very successful squad, 33 of whom have completed the English Channel as soloists and many that have gone on to do other international channel swims.
-He tells us to 'Smile.
-Be happy.'
+In just over five years he's built a very successful squad in Sydney, more than 30 of whom have completed the English Channel as soloists and many that have gone on to do other international channel swims.
+He tells us every morning to 'Smile and be happy.'

 In marathon swimming onboard support is essential.
 Your crew administers feeds according to an agreed program, keeps you safe, counts your strokes, and maintains your sanity.
 James Goins, an accomplished open water swimmer, and my sister Jacqui Bartholomeusz were my main support crew on the English Channel.
-For Catalina in July 2017 I was supported by my manager and friend Nicole Piha, my partner, Michael, and Cae Tolman (English Channel soloist, 2014 .
+Across the Catalina Channel in July 2017 I was supported by my manager and friend Nicole Piha, my partner, Michael, and Cae Tolman (English Channel soloist, 2014 .
 20 Bridges NY, 2017).
 For my 20 Bridges 20 Island Swim, I was supported by Michael on board my support boat with Captain Doug Doherty and Richard Clifford on Kayak.

 Ocean swimming is anything but a solitary endeavour.
 My squad, VladSwim, are very accomplished athletes and good friends.
 They are hugely involved in my endeavours, as I am in theirs, and together under the direction of our coach we have become a global force in open water swimming.
 Our collective experience is building a powerful knowledge bank that will be very important to the growth of open water swimming in Australia.